 Many, if not most, project issues can be traced back to poor communication.
 Like an airplane with many parts, projects are an interconnected network of stakeholders attempting to accomplish a goal.
-If even the smallest part malfunctions, disaster can strike.
+If even the smallest part malfunctions during the flight, disaster can strike.

 Project communications management are the tasks that are performed to ensure that the information needs of the project and its stakeholders are met.
 It involves the following three processes: